MustafaSametCan/Java-Giris/README.md

 ## Day 8
 * The Java Lessons were followed up to chapter 70 and some practice after that.
 ## Day 9
+* Jdk,DockerDesktop installed
 * SpringBoot lessons are started.
-*